ankitgusai/SimpleNetworkHelper/README.md

                             ((ImageView) findViewById(R.id.imageView)).setImageBitmap(bitmap);
                         });
   ```
-the `with` method accepts a `HandlerBuilder` creates a the `Handler` on the fly and ommits a Observable.
+the `with` method accepts a `HandlerBuilder` creates a the `Handler` on the fly and omits a Observable.
   ```java
   public <Z, T extends Handler<Z>> Observable<Z> with(final HandlerBuilder<T> t)
   ```
-Json reponse sample,
+Json response sample,

   ```java
     Subscription subscription = NetworkHelper